Project-MONAI/model-zoo/CONTRIBUTING.md

 ### License Format

-The MONAI Model Zoo repository follows [Apache License](https://github.com/Project-MONAI/model-zoo/blob/dev/LICENSE), thus each bundle should also follow it.
-In addition, please also include the license of the dataset that the bundle uses into `docs/license.txt` within the bundle directory.
-Here is an example of [the brats_mri_segmentation bundle](https://github.com/Project-MONAI/model-zoo/blob/dev/models/brats_mri_segmentation/docs/license.txt).
+As described in [README](https://github.com/Project-MONAI/model-zoo#readme), please include `LICENSE` into the root directory of the bundle, and please also include `docs/data_license.txt` if there are any license conditions stated for data your bundle uses.
+Here is an example of [the brats_mri_segmentation bundle](https://github.com/Project-MONAI/model-zoo/blob/dev/models/brats_mri_segmentation/docs/data_license.txt).

 ### Model naming